 How to Choose a Multivitamin for Older Adults

 The supplement industry isn't very tightly regulated, making it difficult to navigate.
-In addition to paying attention to the quantities of all of the nutrients of concern, it's also important to make sure you're getting a high-quality supplement that doesn't have any fillers, artificial ingredients or added sugars.
+It's important to make sure you're getting a high-quality supplement that actually contains the amount of each nutrient as stated on the label.

 The American Cancer Society provides some guidelines on how to choose the best multivitamin for older adults and stay safe when taking supplements:

-- Check the label for third-party certifications.
-Look for supplements that have USP or NF on the label.
-This means that the manufacturer of the product followed standards set by the US Pharmacopeia (or USP), an organization that develops quality standards for supplements.
+• Check the label for third-party certifications.
+Look for supplements that have USP or NSF on the label.
+This means that the manufacturer of the product followed quality standards set for supplements by these organizations.

 Decide Whether You Need Supplements